dev-eugene99/js-dev-env/README.md

 ## Background

-Inspired by [Cory House](https://github.com/coryhouse)'s Pluralsight course on "[Building a JavaScript Development Environment](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents)", I've created an updated version of what he taught, with a few key differences:
+Inspired by [Cory House](https://github.com/coryhouse)'s Pluralsight course on "[Building a JavaScript Development Environment](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents)", this project is an updated version with a few key differences:

-- since nsp is deprecated, `npm audit` is used instead.
+- `npm audit` is used instead of `nsp`.
 - no longer using `open` package due to security concerns.
-- using the latest version of webpack (as of July 2018), config file is slightly different.

-Other than that, there are some differences in versions and everything else is pretty much the same.
+- various config changes with updated version of various packages.

 ## The Stack